CS4248-Group14/Better-Path/code/README.md

 `feature.py` is created from scratch:
 1. [DONE by Wang Qian] Create L2 feature extractor
+2. [DONE by Tian Fang] Create L1 feature extractor

+`ablation_study.py` is created from scratch:
+1. [DONE by Tian Fang] Integrate everyone's work (and make necessary changes in corresponding files).
+2. [DONE by Tian Fang] Create multiple functions to perform ablation study on features, heuristics, encoder, and multilayer

 `dataset.py` is adapted from `code/science/dataset.py`.
 Main changes: